-Your paper should adhere to all APA guidelines and should be 5-7 pages maximum (excluding cover page and references).
-Please include at least three references to support your wellness plan.
+Your paper should adhere to all APA guidelines and should be 3-5 pages maximum (excluding cover page and references).
+Please include at least three citations to support your professional goals.

-4. Counseling Internship Candidate Case Presentations: (40 Points): Due on dates chosen by student Each candidate is responsible for two case presentations during the semester.
+4. Counseling Internship Candidate Case Presentations: (20 Points): Due on date chosen by student Each candidate is responsible for one case presentation during the semester.
 Candidates may not provide a case presentation related to a client upon whom they have previously presented in practicum, internship, or any other university course or they shall be in violation of the Clinical Mental Health Counseling Student Handbook and Policies and Procedures Manual and may receive a failing grade in the course and/or be dismissed from the program.
 Each case presentation needs to be regarding a different client.